 The Explore tab is really not bad: in one click, it enables you to access the most popular, most sought-after photos, or the people submitting the most photos.

 It can make your search easier and help you find the perfect image! 😉

-As indicated on the Wikipedia page dedicated to it, Wikimedia Commons is “a collection of freely usable media files to which anyone can contribute”.
+As indicated on the Wikipedia page dedicated to it, Wikimedia Commons is “is an online repository of free-use images, sounds, other media, and JSON files”, to which anyone can contribute.

 Wikimedia Commons is a kind of search engine, a bit like Google, but specifically for images.

-Speaking of images search engines, I could also mention Compfight.
+Speaking of images search engines, I could also mention Vecteezy (formerly Compfight).

 The website is rather old-fashioned and not really attractive, but I suggest you to take a look anyway because of the choice offered, especially since the images come from many different websites (Flickr, Stock Xchng etc.).